Granularity and Specificity: Key Ingredients in Move 2 of the EFT Tango with a Mexican Couple

-Psychologists: The Northern California Community for Emotionally Focused Therapy (NCCEFT) is approved by the CPA OPD to sponsor continuing professional education for psychologists in California.
+Psychologists: The Northern California Community for Emotionally Focused Therapy (NCCEFT) is approved by the California Psychological Association (CPA) to provide continuing professional education for psychologists.
 NCCEFT maintains responsibility for this program and its content.
-(Provider # NOR055)

 Those who attend this workshop in full, and complete the course evaluation will receive a certificate of completion via email following the workshop.
 Please note that credit will only be granted to those who attend the entire workshop.
 Those arriving more than 15 minutes after the start time or leaving before the workshop is completed will not receive CE credit.

 NCCEFT meets all applicable local, state and federal standards, including the Americans with Disabilities Act of 1990 (ADA), 42, U.S.C.
 12101-12213 (2008)).
 We hold events only at professional venues that comply with the Americans with Disabilities Act of 1990 (ADA), 42, U.S.C.
 12101-12213 (2008)